 Why does this recipe need soap?

-Basic H concentrate slows down the evaporation of the essential oils, and helps keep the repellant clinging to skin.
-Basic H alone will help repel bugs.
-Combining effective oils, and Basic H makes for a more effective recipe.
+Soap slows down the evaporation of the essential oils, and helps keep the repellant clinging to skin.
+Liquid soap (diluted in water) alone will help repel bugs.
+Combining effective oils, and liquid soap makes for a more effective recipe.

 How to treat an itchy mosquito bite?